auzbuckley/agile_resources/team_kickoff_template.md

 # Team Kick-off Agenda

+## Intro
+A team kick-off helps a new team through the forming phase, and an existing team through the norming phase.
+The purpose is to build or strengthen the foundations on which the team will grow and set them in good stead.
+It's important that significant time is allocated to recognize its value, and organizing it as an offsite helps to solidify this.

 ## Ice Breaker | 30mins
 Choose an icebreaker than creates some laughs but is also informative in the vein of ‘get-to-know’ for a new team or ‘how-well-do-you-know’ for existing teams.